mtumilowicz/java11-vavr093-partial-function-lifting-workshop/README.md

         boolean isDefinedAt(T value); // tests if a value is contained in the function's domain.
     }
     ```
-    * the caller is responsible for calling the method isDefinedAt() before this function is applied to the value.
+    * the caller is responsible for calling the method `isDefinedAt()` before this function is applied to the value
-    * if the function is not defined for a specific value, apply() may produce an arbitrary result.
+    * if the function is not defined for a specific value, `apply()` may produce an arbitrary result
         * in particular - even random values
         * more specifically it is not guaranteed that the function will throw an exception
     * above example rewritten with vavr